Bebop7c/is_it_spearfishing_time/README.md

 # Spearfishing Time

-This project provides a Tkinter GUI application that fetches marine and weather conditions for Kaikoura, New Zealand.
-It uses Open‑Meteo for wave and wind data, MetService's local forecast and attempts to display webcam images from CawthronEye, KūtaiCam and TASCAM when available.
+This project provides a script that fetches marine and weather conditions for Kaikoura, New Zealand.
+It uses Open‑Meteo for wave and wind data, MetService's local forecast and attempts to download webcam images from CawthronEye, KūtaiCam and TASCAM when available.

 Each data source is converted to a rating out of 100 and the average is presented as the overall score for the day.

-The tool can send a daily email notification (at 07:00).
+The tool can send an email notification.
 Configure the following environment variables before running if you want email updates: